Your home

 Please do your share and:

-To conserve energy and natural gas, you can:
+To conserve energy and natural gas:

-• If you find it too cold in winter, do not use your oven to warm up your home.
+- If you find it too cold in winter, do not use your oven to warm up your home.
 It wastes electricity and it is unsafe.
-Talk to your Superintendent so we can find the problem and fix it.
+Talk to your superintendent so we can find the problem and fix it.

 To conserve water, you can:

-• Turn off the water while brushing your teeth.
+- Do not leave the water running while brushing your teeth.

 Visit our Conservation page if you want to learn more about Toronto Community Housing’s conservation efforts.